miscellaneous writings

 Musician Phil Elverum, who previously created music as The Microphones, has an eleven minute track entitled “The Glow” on his album It Was Hot, We Stayed in the Water, released in the year 2000.
 In 2001, he released what was to become his most known and beloved album entitled The Glow Pt.
 2. When a fan enquired on the inspiration for the record, because it was, as they noted, “somewhat strange to write an album length sequel to a song”, Elverum replied simply “I had a lot more to say on the subject of ‘the glow’”.

-The fields, farms and forests of the rural pacific northwest know not just of the shadows, but also of the glow.
+- The fields, farms and forests of the rural pacific northwest know not just of the shadows, but also of the glow.
 My favorite type of light to be found in the woods at night is the light from a giant bonfire - growing up, we would have them every Christmas.
 I felt small next to the glow of the bonfire, it’s awesome size, the crackle, smoke, burn.
 I called the sparks that escaped from the top of the fire ‘forest fire fairies’, little messengers of destruction escaping into the starry night sky.
-Maybe a part of me has always loved the glow of fire.
-In one of my earliest memories, my dad is holding a lighter in front of my face, the small flame dancing over the metal cap.
-I remember reaching out, mesmerized, and burning my finger on the flame.

 -